 With all this automated, employees in the finance department can now focus on value-added tasks as opposed to basic manual tasks.

 2. Administrative Services

 RPA gives administrative departments the ability to automate manual data entry and cross-check documents for accuracy.
-For example, student admissions is an internal process that can utilize RPA.
+For example, any tasks or processes that require Microsoft Excel can utilize RPA.